- By Gulnoza Saidazimova

 Reporters Without Borders and the Committee to Protect Journalists, as well as local and regional human rights organizations, also condemned Durdymuradov's treatment, while noting the incident occurred during an EU-Turkmen dialogue on human rights.

 “The Turkmen regime is demonstrating nothing but scorn for human rights," the CPJ said in a statement.
 "The international community must, in turn, show that it would not tolerate such unabashed mockery of its fundamental principles, demand the immediate release of Durdymuradov, and the due punishment of all perpetrators of his abduction, torture, and forced hospitalization."

-Turkmenistan-based journalists for Radio Azatlyk say government intimidation and harassment has been on the rise
+Turkmenistan-based journalists for Radio Azatlyk say government intimidation and harassment has been on the rise in recent weeks.

 Earlier this month, Turkmen authorities blocked several RFE/RL reporters from traveling to a training conference in neighboring Kyrgyzstan.
 In another case, an RFE/RL journalist was told that her work is putting her family at risk.